Kelley & Evanchek

 • Taxes

-The two most common types of bankruptcy are:
+The most common types of bankruptcy

 Chapter 7 Bankruptcy